Scroll Exporters and HTTP Connections

 - Block access to external servers unless your Confluence references images from those.

-You can always execute the resource load testing to verify if it works.
+You can always execute the resource loading test to verify if it works.